Open-Source-Drilling-Community/drillbotics-guidelines/docs/tracks/group-a/overview.md

 ## Tooling & Interfaces

 - D‑WIS semantics: standardized names/metadata for setpoints and measurements.
 See the vocabulary index at https://d-wis.org/vocabulary-index/.
-- OpenLab simulator: the plant used for Group A scenarios.
+- OpenLab simulator: the plant used for Mode Virtual scenarios.
 See https://openlab.app/.
 - Connectivity and discovery, expected signals, and example flows are described in Technical Specs.

 [:octicons-gear-24: Technical Specs](technical-specs.md){ .md-button }